 Is training important?

 Yes!
-People are the weakest link in the chain, and they are also the business’ main asset and defence.
+People are the weakest link in the chain, and they are also the business’ main asset and defense.
 Investment in employee training programs can help, particularly where account is needed of the organization’s risk culture and how this influences the transfer of what is understood into daily task in the workplace.

 A few questions your organization can ask itself: